GuillainM/Prometheus-Station/docs/01-raspberry-setup.md

 - Wait 60 seconds total to be safe

 **If red LED turns on but green LED does nothing:**
-- Bad SD card write → Re-flash
+- Bad SD card write â†’ Re-flash
-- Incompatible SD card → Try different brand
+- Incompatible SD card â†’ Try different brand
-- Power supply insufficient → Use official 3A supply
+- Power supply insufficient â†’ Use official 3A supply

 ---